chromaui/chromatic-docs/src/content/account/billing.md

 Access usage reports for each billing period on the billing page.
 These reports offer a detailed breakdown of usage and display the invoice statement.

-The **usage section** provides a per-project summary of Snapshots and TurboSnaps utilized (only available for billing periods after July 25th 2024).
+The **usage section** provides a per-project summary of Snapshots and TurboSnaps utilized (only available for billing periods starting in August 2024).

 The **invoice** includes details of the active plan for the billing period, the base number of snapshots included, any overage charges for additional snapshots, and a link to download a PDF copy of the invoice (available for all billing periods).